Peloteros

 Peloteros (lit.
 'Ballplayers') is a 2006 Peruvian–Cuban sports action comedy-drama film directed by Coco Castillo and written by Castillo & Max Gamero.
 It stars Joel Ezeta, Marco Antonio Solís, Christian Ruiz, Stefano Tosso, Frank Mac Bride, Yamir Londres, Mónica Cabrejos and Maricarmen Marín.
-It narrates the adventures of a group of adolescents during the 90s in a crowded neighborhood in Lima.
-Most of the film is centered around the sport that boys like the most: soccer.
+It follows the adventures of a group of adolescents during the 1990s in a neighborhood of Lima.
+Most of the film focuses on soccer, a central part of the characters' lives.
 The name of the film, "Peloteros", is the same slang used in Peru to define a group of men, regardless of age, who try to play soccer at any time possible.

 Plot

 In a neighborhood of Breña, Lima, a group of baseball players always played on Sundays with more skilled players, and they lost.
 The group was made up of Norman (Joel Ezeta), Luchito (Marco Antonio Solís), "Vargas Llosita", the intellectual of the group (Christian Ruiz); Aldo (Stefano Tosso), the Black (Frank Mac Bride) and the Chinese (Yamir London).
 Despite that, the boys celebrated, relaxed drinking.

-But there are difficulties that arise: Luchito tells his friends that he will soon move to the United States, but they are in need of money for their passage and their studies; Norman witnesses the physical and sexual abuse that his alcoholic father Ramiro (Juan Manuel Ochoa) inflicts on his mother, Rosa (Mónica Cabrejos).

-The young baseball players long to sign up for a soccer championship and win said competition, demonstrating the friendship they have, the passion they feel for the sport, and the love they seek to have with women.
+But there are difficulties that arise: Luchito tells his friends that he will soon move to the United States, but they are in need of money for their passage and their studies; Norman witnesses the physical and sexual abuse that his alcoholic father Ramiro (Juan Manuel Ochoa) inflicts on his mother, Rosa (Mónica Cabrejos).The young players seek to enter a soccer championship and win said competition, demonstrating the friendship they have, the passion they feel for the sport, and the love they seek to have with women.
 Among this story (narrated by Vargas Llosita), there are other feats of the group of adolescents, being funny or serious that will remain for a lifetime and those of the young boys.